Justice, Peace, and Integrity of Creation (JPIC) Identity and Mission Statements

-The Social Action Council of Immaculate Conception participates in a vibrant and diverse Franciscan parish located in downtown Durham.
+Identity The Justice, Peace, and Integrity of Creation (JPIC) ministry of Immaculate Conception participates in a vibrant and diverse Franciscan parish located in downtown Durham.
 We aspire to be servant-leaders within our parish; we are committed to live the values of Catholic Social Teaching and be vigilant and responsive to current issues affecting our parishioners, our community, and our world.

-- Katushka Olave, Latino Pastoral Associate - The Latino ministry is an ever growing part of Immaculate Conception.
+Pastoral Staff - Ken Chiha, Director of Justice, Peace, and Integrity of Creation (JPIC) — The JPIC director is responsible for promoting and facilitating justice and peace activities and Catholic Social Teaching within the parish, as well as implementing Immaculate Conception's social justice mission in the greater community by networking with Durham congregations, social service agencies, and community groups.
+E-mail (919) 682-3449, ext.
+293 - Katushka Olave, Latino Pastoral Associate - The Latino ministry is an ever-growing part of Immaculate Conception.
 The Latino ministry coordinator is responsible for coordinating, training, and directing those involved in various pastoral and liturgical ministries, Spanish and English classes, adult faith formation, youth, social justice, parish life.
 Katushka devotes approximately one-half of her time to social justice education and organizing activities.
 E-mail or 919-281-0731

 Valentine's Day Fair Trade Chocolate...is sold in the gathering space after each Mass the weekend before Valentine's Day in an effort to educate ourselves about the benefits of Fair Trade for farmers, child laborers and consumers, and to make it easy to "buy fair trade" for Valentine's Day.